Step One – Safety

 Our drawing illustrates the difference in the size of a Shade Sail before it is installed and has tension applied to it.
 The area in light orange represents the size of the Sail after being installed and correctly tensioned.
 This drawing is not to scale and is just a representation of these differences.
 The orange area is that between the straight measurement from anchor point to anchor point between the curvature of the Shade Sail.
 This area does not provide any UV protection since it is not covered.
 It is important to consider this area when deciding on the shape and size of Sail you would like to install.

 We recommend a clearance of at least twelve inches from all potential wear points.
 On calm days all will seem fine, but it is during windy periods that sail movement can occur and chaffing may result.
 ALSO!
 Flying sails on an angle is best to allow rain to run off and not pool on your Sail.
 A minimum angle or rake of 15 degrees is best to afford run off.
 When installing or flying your sails be sure to keep them away from barbecues, light fixtures, heating units or vents, any sharp objects – anything which might damage your Shade Sails.

 Step Five – Maintenance

-Shade Sails must be taken down in the fall to avoid damage from snow loads, and unless your shade sail project has been engineered with custom sails, as a permanent summer installation, your sails should be taken down during windy conditions.
+Shade Sails must be taken down in the fall to avoid damage from snow loads.
+Your sails should be taken down during very windy conditions or if a hurricane storm is forecast.
 Cleaning your Shade SailsTM – They can be hosed down with a garden hose while in place or taken down and scrubbed with a mild detergent.
 Please see our Product Care and Warranty section for further details.